Addaura

-Toponimy
+Toponymy

 The oldest document in which the area appears to be mentioned is a written statement (or declaratio in Latin) by King Charles I of Anjou dated 1270, where it is referred to with the ancient name of Daura.

 Based on the work Evagrii Historia Ecclesiastica by Henricus Valesius, published in 1673, the Italian historian Rosario La Duca suggested that the name Daura may be an alteration of the Ancient Greek word laura, which refers to a community of religious people who led a solitary life in groups of cells formed by small huts or caves, separated from each other.

 The discovery of ceramic fragments from the Middle Ages and the Renaissance in many caves and small cavities in the area confirm that the place was known for hosting communities of hermits.
 For this reason, it is very likely that the toponym Daura referred to the monastic order widespread when the area was still a fiefdom owned by the Church of Palermo.
 In a notarial deed of the end of the 16th century, the former feud or estate is, in fact, called Alaura, later transformed into Allaura and finally Sicilianized into Addaura.